Research themes

 eDNA for Global Environment Studies (eDGES) Program

-The eDGES program (link here) is funded by BHP’s Social Investment Framework, ‘Environment’ stream by contributing to “biodiversity conservation, water stewardship and climate change mitigation and adaptation.”
-This project has five distinct sub-projects, ranging from conservation genomics of Pilbara Olive Python, monitoring of biodiversity deep in the Australian underground and high altitude salt lakes in Chile, and improving detection of marine invasive species.
+The eDGES program is funded by BHP’s Social Investment Framework, ‘Environment’ stream by contributing to “biodiversity conservation, water stewardship and climate change mitigation and adaptation.”
+This project has six distinct sub-projects, ranging from conservation genomics of Pilbara Olive Python, monitoring of biodiversity deep in the Australian underground, high altitude salt lakes in Chile, terrestrial landscapes and improving detection of invasive marine species in coastal and harbour infrastructure.
 As a common theme, these projects aim to improve and expand the utility of eDNA as a biological biomonitoring tool.

 Learn more about eDGES